Statuses in Latin with translation. Quotes in Latin with translation

 Latrante uno latrat stati met alter canis.

-“When one dog barks, another immediately barks.”
+“When one dog barks, the other immediately barks.”

 Amicus plato, sed magis amica veritas.